Download:

 • Legal costs

-• Investigation-related costs
+• Investigation-related cost

 • Costs associated with using an external expert

-• Costs of carrying out a remedial action
+• Costs of carrying out remedial work

 The principles we apply when considering seeking costs